 “Intent to cause bodily harm” in the second element means that the defendant’s mental purpose was to cause bodily harm to another individual.
 Or the defendant was aware that his conduct was practically certain to cause bodily harm to another individual.

-The 1953 Judiciary Committee Report on the Criminal Code made clear that:
+Transferred intent is not a new theory.
+The 1953 Judiciary Committee Report on the Criminal Code helped explain the concept and explained that:

 It is immaterial that the human being killed is not the one the actor intended to kill.
 If X shoots at and kills a person who he thinks is Y but who is actually Z, X is as guilty as if he had not been mistaken about the identity of the person killed.
 The same is true where X shoots at Y intending to kill him, but he misses Y and kills Z. In both of these cases, X has caused “the death of another human being by an act done with intent to kill that person or another.”
 In other words, the section incorporates the common law doctrine of “transferred intent.”